 OATerenergy PLUS is an enriched non-dairy, oat milk, which is made of USDA certified organic oat, with the brain building fats – DHA (docosahexaenoic acid), an omega 3 fatty acid and lutein, the carotenoid for eyes.
 It is specially formulated to suit the rapid growing of children, maternity and nourishes the elderly.
 You may purchase it from their official online store, which also offers many other dairy-free milk alternatives.
 You may use coupon code “SS5OFF” for a 5% discount.

 Dr OatCare™ oat beverage is a nutritious blend of natural ingredients consisting of Montana Embryo Oats™, 17 organic seeds, 9 mixed nuts, seaweed derived calcium and flaxseed oil, all are natural ingredients from U.S.A.
-It is available in some pharmacy and health store, or via online using a discount code
+It is available in some pharmacy and health store.

 How to enjoy your cheese in comfort